 - Place on roasting rack fat side up.
-I don't trim the fat off, because fat is flavor, and it helps the meat self baste.
+I don’t trim the fat off, because fat is flavor, and it helps the meat self-baste.

 - I recommend using a meat thermometer to check for doneness: Medium-rare (internal temperature 145°F); Medium (160°F); Well Done (170°F). ***Note: Remove the meat from the oven when it reaches 5° to 10°F below the desired doneness; the temperature will continue to rise as the meat stands.

 - Make sure to let the meat rest a few minutes before serving, it gives you time to take some pictures to post on our Instagram!
-But more importantly it allows the moisture to remain in the roast.
+But more importantly, it allows the moisture to remain in the roast.

-1. Use a meat thermometer
+1. Use a meat thermometer;

 2. Press meat with tongs: Rare gives under pressure, soft and springy;

 Medium is slightly firmer, like pressing on the spot on your hand between the thumb and index finger; Well done is firm.
-You learn with experience, but because of the cost on lamb, a meat thermometer may be a good investment.
+You learn with experience, but because of the cost of lamb, a meat thermometer may be a good investment.

 I like dark bearded men too!!